rusrails/rusrails/source/02-active-record-validations-and-callbacks/06-creating-custom-validation-methods.md

     :discount_cannot_be_greater_than_total_value

   def expiration_date_cannot_be_in_the_past
+    if expiration_date.present? && expiration_date < Date.today
-    errors.add(:expiration_date, "can't be in the past") if !expiration_date.blank? and expiration_date < Date.today
+      errors.add(:expiration_date, "can't be in the past")
+    end
   end

   def discount_cannot_be_greater_than_total_value